52147/Computer-Architecture/README.md

     - This sign bit is multiplied by -2^31, and the rest of the bits are then multiplied by positive versions of their respective base values.

-## 2.5 Representing instructions in the computer

-## chapter 4 processor
-- MIPS(microprocessor without interlocked pipelined statges) architecture:
-  - is a reduced instruction set computer (RISC) instruction set architecture (ISA)
-  - developed by MIPS computer systems
-- Instruction set architecture (ISA):
-  - is the interface between the computer's software and hardware and also can be viewed as the progtammer's view of the machine.
-  - computers do not understand high-level progtamming languages such as java, c++.
-  - A processor only understand instructions encoded in some numerical fashion, usually as binary numbers.
-  - **compliers translate those hight level languages into instruction that the processor can understand.**

-  - Beside instructions, the ISA defines items in the computer that are available to a program
-  -  --e.g., data types, registers, addressing modes, and memory.
-   - instructions locate these available items with register indexes( or names) and memory addressing modes.

-  - The ISA of a computer is usually described in **a small instruction manual,**
-  -  which describes how the instructions are encoded.
-  -  Also, it may define short(vaguely) mnemonic names for the instructions.
-  -  The name can be recongnized by a software development called an assembler
-     - assembler:
-     - is a computer program that translates a human-readable software programs to isolate and correct malfunction in binary computer programs.

-- A good ISA:
-  - ISAs vary in quality and completeness.
-  - A good ISA compromises between programmer convenience(how easy the code is to understand)
-  - , size of the code(how much code is required to do a specific action),
-  - cost of the computer to interpret the instructions(more complexity means more hardware needed to decode and execute the instructions),
-  - and speed of the computer(with nore complex decoding hardware comes loger decode time).

 ### Example: Binary to Decimal Conversion
 - Q:
 - What is the decimal value of this 32-bit two's complement number?